veraison/veraison/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
+about: Help us improve
 title: 'BUG: '
-about: Help us improve
-labels: 'bug'
+labels: bug
 assignees: ''

 ---

 ### What version of the package are you using?